You’ve read the articles by the marketing gurus. And now you’re convinced. Your startup needs an awesome blogger.

 And then there’s always Google.

 However you come across the blogger, check out their website.
 Read their samples.
 Look at their blog.
 Much as you’re doing now.
+If you don’t like their style, move onto the next blogger.

 Get in touch with your potential awesome blogger and outline what it is that you want.
 Ask to book a consultation call where you can discuss your needs.
 The blogger needs to know your ideal post length, type of content, where it needs to be shared, etc.